 I think we often forget just how much of our understanding of mental illness comes directly from the media.
-Think about your thoughts on Electro-Convulsive Therapy (ECT) for a minute.
+Think about your thoughts on Electroconvulsive therapy (ECT) for a minute.
 How much are your opinions distorted by the horrendous image of R.P.
-MacMurphy getting shocked senseless in One Flew Over the Cuckoo’s Nest?
+McMurphy getting shocked senseless in One Flew Over the Cuckoo’s Nest?

 It’s troubling to think just how influenced we are by what we see on the big screen, our laptops and in newspapers and how little we are influenced by actual people who struggle with mental health challenges.
-Personally, I know a great deal of people who have struggled with depression, bipolar disorder or anxiety and they all appear perfectly normal.
+Personally, I know many people who have struggled with depression, bipolar disorder or anxiety and they all appear perfectly normal.
 They have never hurt anyone and likely never would hurt anyone.

 But if you asked someone who got their mental health information from popular culture, they may believe that everyone with a mental illness is violent.

 And that is often not the case.
-In reality, it is substance abuse, not mental health challenges, that often lead to offending behaviour.
+In reality, it is substance abuse, not mental health challenges, that often lead to offending behavior.

 There are of course some extreme examples of someone suffering from psychosis who becomes violent.
 These grab headlines the world over and serve to taint the societal view of those with a mental illness.
 Just as in any group, there are bound to be some who deviate from the norm.
 But when the media focuses on this tiny percentile instead of the huge percentile that never violently offend, they are doing society a great harm.